amalgam8/amalgam8.github.io/_docs/4-kubernetes/3-bookinfo.md

 Please refer to [bookinfo](/docs/demo-bookinfo.html) for a detailed description of the application and use case.

-> Unlike the original bookinfo sample, this walkthrough does not currently support controlled
+> Unlike the original bookinfo sample, this walkthrough currently supports fault injection only,
-> resiliency testing with Gremlin.
+> without validation of failure recovery.
 These steps may be added in the future.
 >
 > Before attempting to run this sample, please read through the [prerequisites and caveats](/docs/kubernetes-integration-intro.html#prerequisites-caveats)